- 10 Jul 2020

 You need to give tenants appropriate notice and should not enter the property without their consent except in an emergency.
 If the tenants refuses access you must not enter the property.

-A. The UK Government has issued specific guidance on what to do if someone in your household has contracted the virus, including self-isolating the whole household for 14 days.
+The UK Government has issued specific guidance on what to do if someone in a household has contracted the virus, including self-isolating the whole household for 14 days.

 Nobody can be removed from their home because of the virus.